timmorrisdev/ms4-sea-and-shore-store/README.md

 - Adaptive to modify content shown to be appropriate for user device or screen size.

 ### Future Development Opportunities

+- A blog to allow the business owner to publish posts about real-world product testing and to be able to interact with customers via a comments section.

+- For the admin to be able to offer 'recommended products' to registered users based on past purchases in their order history.

 ___
 # Technologies Used